varnishcache/homepage/R1/source/support/index.rst

 Social Media
 ------------

-In addition to the old school mailing list and IRC channel, Varnish is also discussed in a number of social media.
+Varnish is also discussed in a number of social media.
 Here is a overview:

-* Stack Overflow, where there is a varnish tag
+* Stack Overflow, where there is a `varnish <http://stackoverflow.com/questions/tagged/varnish?sort=newest&pageSize=40>`_ and a `varnish-vcl <http://stackoverflow.com/questions/tagged/varnish-vcl?sort=newest&pageSize=40>`_ tag
-* Linkedin has a group on Varnish Cache
+* Linkedin has a `varnish topic <https://www.linkedin.com/topic/varnish-cache>`_ and a `Varnish Cache Group <https://www.linkedin.com/groups/855677>`_.
 * Twitter is a good place to reach us out.
-You can find us as @varnishcache
+You can find us as `@varnishcache <https://twitter.com/varnishcache>`_.

 Commercial support
 ------------------